21 Feb AUBMC receives major gift from the Moufid Farra Foundation in support of Heart and Vascular Care

 Cardiovascular disease is the leading cause of death in Lebanon.

-In recognition of the gift, AUBMC will establish “The Moufid Farra Heart and Vascular Outpatient Center,” which will occupy an entire floor of the medical center’s new Academic Clinical Center (ACC).
+In recognition of the gift, AUBMC will establish “The Moufid Farra Heart and Vascular Outpatient Center,” which will occupy an entire floor of the medical center’s new Academic Clinical Center (Daniel ACC).
 The Moufid Farra Heart and Vascular Outpatient Center, with its 17 clinics, will specialize in three major services: cardiology, cardiothoracic and vascular services.
 It will offer a wide array of outpatient services that include diagnostic and follow-up care and non-invasive procedure rooms, such as an EKG/holter room, stress echo rooms, and a hypertension room for BP monitoring, pulse wave velocity, and sphygmo-core.

 Moufid Farra, a successful international businessman, was an AUB alumnus (BBA 1958) and a long-time donor to AUB.
 His donations have helped rebuild College Hall as well as support the Suliman S. Olayan School of Business, the Center for Advanced Mathematical Sciences, and the Brave Heart Fund among others.